 Charaka was born in September last year.
 The litter she was a part of would be Aizo’s last – she was spayed later that year, under the mango trees, without any proper medical facilities (that’s another story).
 Charaka was one of three kittens.
-The other two died within a week, fading kitten syndrome, I guess, just not eating well enough and then one day those little creatures were lifeless.
+The other two died within a week.

 Charaka grew strong.
 She ate well and played a lot.
 Then something happened.
 When she was about three months old, we found her in her usual spot on a blanket on the floor, but she wasn’t able to move.
 When we tried to lift her up and make her walk, she just collapsed and stared at the wall, somehow depressed, even lethargic.
 We panicked.
 It seemed she had lost her ability to walk.

-The veterinary services in Ethiopia are not up to the standard I am used to receiving them in my home country.
-There are a few veterinarians who make home stops but their schedule is also tight and help doesn’t come immediately.
+We live in a city where there are no veterinary clinics.
+There’s one veterinarian in the city that we know of.
 My biggest concern was that should something happen, something really severe, and the cat would be suffering a lot, how would we put her down gently?
 Even anesthesia medicine is difficult to find here.

 I didn’t expect the situation to get much better.
 Charaka wasn’t moving and didn’t show improvement.
 However, we got hold of our local veterinarian who said he had heard and seen how paralyzed or semi-paralyzed cats got better with physiotherapy.
 He urged us to give it a try but also warned us that this was something that needed commitment.
 Three therapy sessions a day.